 Should I rent or buy a home?
 Important questions to ask

-Coming to a decision on whether to rent or buy a home can be quite difficult.
+Coming to a decision on whether should, I rent or buy a home can be quite difficult.
 Aside from the obvious financial implications to consider, there are various factors to be taken into consideration.
 Here are some questions which we hope will help you come to the right decision.

 Can I afford the upfront payment required to purchase a home?